MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-compute-context.md

 ### For MapReduce

 The compute context used to distribute computations on a Hadoop MapReduce cluster.
-This compute context can be used on a node (including an edge node) of a Cloudera or Hortonworks cluster with a RHEL operating system, or a client with an SSH connection to such a cluster.
+This compute context can be used on a node (including an edge node) of a Cloudera or Hortonworks cluster with an RHEL operating system, or a client with an SSH connection to such a cluster.
 For details on creating and using `RxHadoopMR` compute contexts, see the [How to use RevoScaleR with Hadoop](how-to-revoscaler-hadoop.md)

 ```R
     myHadoopCluster <- RxHadoopMR(myHadoopCluster)